 The day Josh Maja left Sunderland, he was League One’s 13th best forward and the 2nd most valuable.
 He was 20 years old and had been on a steep upward trajectory for the last three years.
 While his eventual ceiling is to be determined, we can comfortably say it looks to be higher than League One.

 The theme of Sunderland ‘Til I Die season 2 is sustainability.
 It’s a word used countless times and features in most, if not all episodes.
-It’s a smart word to use when running a football club.
-Yet as is seen too often in football, actions don’t always speak louder than words.
+It’s a smart word to use when running a football club, but actions speak louder than words.

 With the extreme financial pressure of chasing promotion, the closing January window and thoughts of Lewis Grabban from season 1, Stewart Donald and the club turned their backs on everything they had been preaching from day 1.